cyx1888/Multimodal-hallucination-detection/README.md

 This repository contains an inference-only evaluation pipeline for detecting and analyzing hallucinations in multimodal large language models (MLLMs).
 The experiments compare a closed-source model (`gpt-5.4`) and an open-source model (`Qwen/Qwen3-VL-8B-Instruct`) on visual question answering, visual mathematical reasoning, and an OCR/text-rich reasoning extension.

 The repository is organized as a reproducible code package.
-Final report and slide deliverables are kept outside this repository; generated documents, raw downloads, raw model responses, caches, and local credentials are excluded.

 ## Evaluation Scope